simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 But what can you do about that?
 Why should we developers care?

-The answer is quite simple: Because our goal as nerds should always be to create better product, and that does not only include improving our own workflow by learning that next keyboard shortcut.
+The answer is quite simple: Because our end goal as nerdy developers should always be to create better product, and that's not solely achieved by learning a new keyboard shortcut or adding a smart abstraction to our code.

-Design in the cloud has really become a *low hanging fruit* in terms of improving your internal workflow as well as your customer-facing communication.
+Design in the cloud has really become a *low hanging fruit* in terms of improving your team workflow as well as your customer-facing communication.

 I always try to remember the following: